Borzyszkowski/HOPE-Generator/README.md

 Because large-scale HOI generation is time-consuming, we provide our results for 100 sequences.
 To download them, run the following script:
 - `./download_results.sh`

-It will generate two folders:
+It will generate two folders with the results that contain static whole-body grasps as well as sequences of motion:
 - visualizations: `./_RESULTS/Downloaded/100_objects_meshes/`
 - sequences with 3D meshes: `./_RESULTS/Downloaded/100_objects_visualized/`